 For more details about these and other inexpensive common-sense remedies, you may want to check our book, The People’s Pharmacy Quick & Handy Home Remedies (National Geographic).
-It can be found in your library or you can get a copy at this link.
-Quick & Handy Home Remedies is full of helpful hints, too.
+Quick & Handy Home Remedies is full of other helpful hints, too.

 Don’t let hot weather hazards ruin your summer.
 By learning how to use what you already have in your kitchen you can withstand warm weather woes.